SpectrumInstrumentation/spcm/README.md

 ### Sequence replay mode (AWG only)

-Please see the example `3_gen_sequence.py` in the folder `2_generation` of the examples to see an example dedicated to the Sequence replay mode.
+Please see the example `gen_sequence.py` in the folder `generation` of the examples to see an example dedicated to the Sequence replay mode.

 ### DDS (AWG only)

-Please see the examples in the dedicated examples folder `3_dds` for all the functionality provided by the DDS framework.
+Please see the examples in the dedicated examples folder `dds` for all the functionality provided by the DDS framework.
 Moreover, please also have a look at the corresponding hardware manual.

 ### Boxcar (Digitizer only)